Are you entering Retweet comps correctly?

 When you tap the retweet button under a tweet, you’re given two options.
 If it’s a RT competition, you should tap Retweet.
 Don’t choose Retweet with Comment unless the promoter has specifically asked you to.

 Why?
 Because when you add a comment, it’s no longer a retweet.
 It’s now your tweet, with the original tweet quoted below it.
 Check by tapping to see the original tweet – the retweet button underneath isn’t green.
-The promoter won’t see your entry on their list of retweets.
-It will appear on their Notifications, but most brands only check their Mentions, rather than all their notifications!
+Your quoted tweet will appear on their Notifications, but most brands only check their Mentions, rather than all their notifications!

 For my own Twitter giveaway (below), I asked entrants to RT, and answer using a hashtag, At least 10% of people entered incorrectly, by quoting the tweet (instead of retweeting) or missing off the hashtag, so they won’t be eligible to win.
 To choose my winner I’ll use Tweetdraw to pick a random retweeter, then I will check they used the hashtag, answered the question and are following me.

 When a promoter runs a retweet competition, they will be choosing from the people on the list of retweets.
 They’ll hopefully be using a free tool like Tweetdraw to choose a random winner, or perhaps a special app that they’ve paid for.
-If they don’t know these apps and tools exist, they might just click on ‘Retweets’ under the tweet and choose by scrolling through the list.
+These apps choose at random from Retweets – they don’t include Retweets with Comments.
+If the promoter doesn’t know these apps and tools exist, they might just click on ‘Retweets’ under the tweet and choose by scrolling through the list.

 If you want to win a Retweet competition, ensure your name appears on the list of retweets!
 When you’ve successfully retweeted, the arrows underneath a tweet will turn green.
 If you’ve been asked to leave a comment, leave a reply, or tag a friend, tap retweet and then afterwards, tap the speech bubble icon to reply too.